tataratat/splinepy/README.md

 ```bash
 pip install git+https://github.com/tataratat/splinepy.git@main -vvv
 ```
-`-vvv` is not necessary, but we suggest using it, since you can see the build progress.
+`-vvv` is not necessary, but we suggest using it since you can see the build progress.
 Full build (the second option) may take a while.

-Of course, you can install directly from the source.
+Of course, you can directly install it from the source.
-In addition to aforementioned compilers, this requires a cmake3.16+.
-If you don't have cmake, easiest way to install it would be: `pip install cmake`.
+In addition to the aforementioned compilers, this requires a cmake3.16+.
+If you don't have cmake, the easiest way to install it would be: `pip install cmake`.
 ```bash
 git clone git@github.com:tataratat/splinepy.git
 cd splinepy